 Being able to find this restaurant inside the huge Tokyo station was an odyssey!

-When at last I was able to find the location I encountered a huge line of people waiting to enter the restaurant.
-I was starving, but I was there and I didn’t really want to go and venture somewhere else after spending so much time looking for the restaurant in the first place.
+Finally, when I was able to find it there was a huge line of people waiting to get in.
+I was starving, but I was already there.
+I didn’t want to leave and venture somewhere else after spending so much time looking for the restaurant in the first place.
 So, I decided to do the line and wait for my turn.

 Once I got in and sat down I browsed the menu.
-I found it more difficult to decide what to eat because unlike the Ueno station branch, there were at least 8 ramen options there.
+I found it more difficult to decide what to eat.
+Unlike the Ueno station branch, there were at least 8 ramen options.

-I decided to order the Oriental ramen in combo with fried soy meat because I really liked it.
-The ramen was very nice, but I think my heart belongs to the Golden Sesame I tried the first time.
+I decided to order the Oriental ramen in a combo.
+I chose the fried soy meat again because I really liked it last time.
+The ramen was very nice, but I think my heart belongs to the Golden Sesame that I tried the first time.

 Bell Cafe is a small restaurant very close to the Nikko Toshogu Museum.

-The establishment offers a Shojin Ryori (temple meal) menu called Monk’s Fest, which it comes with miso soup, rice and several extra dishes made with Yuba (Tofu skin).
+They offer a Shojin Ryori (temple meal) menu called Monk’s Fest, which comes with miso soup, rice and several extra dishes made with Yuba (Tofu skin).

-The occasion I visited there was no problem with the other dishes including fish-based dashi, but apparently, that has changed and this set is no longer suitable for vegans as people have recently reported that it contains dashi and cannot be eliminated.
+On the time I visited there was no problem with the other dishes including fish-based dashi.
+But, apparently that has changed and this set is no longer suitable for vegans.
+People have recently reported that it contains dashi and cannot be eliminated.
 If you decide to visit this place check again to make sure.

 The ambiance and the décor are super cozy.
-And the owner is the same person who is responsible for attending so maybe if there are many people you’d have to wait a bit.
+The owner is the same person who is responsible for attending, so maybe if there are many people you’d have to wait a bit.

 This restaurant is located inside the Tenryuji Temple and offers a menu of Buddhist vegan cuisine (Shojin Ryori).

-The lunch consists of several courses with small side dishes, miso soup, rice, tea, and dessert where you can taste all the 5 basic flavors: sweet, bitter, salty, acid and umami.
+My lunch consisted of several courses with small side dishes, miso soup, rice, tea, and dessert.
+You can taste all the 5 basic flavors: sweet, bitter, salty, acid and umami.
 They also offer a dinner set but that one is more expensive.

-They have a traditional layout where you sit on the floor on a tatami mat with a view of the temple gardens.
+They have a traditional layout where you sit on the floor over a tatami mat while enjoying the view of the temple gardens.
+Simply incredible.

-It was a very enjoyable experience and even though the price may scare a little bit, I recommend you try a Shojin ryori menu at least once during your stay in Japan.
+It was a very enjoyable experience.
+Just note that is not the cheapest meal, but I recommend you try a Shojin ryori menu at least once during your stay in Japan.

-After a streak of bad luck in which I had to buy an emergency umbrella and walk under the rain to get to the restaurant I was originally going to visit (Morpho Cafe) just to realize that it was closed, I had to change plans.
+After a streak of bad luck, in which I had to buy an emergency umbrella and walk under the rain I found refuge at Gomacro.
+The restaurant I was originally going to visit (Morpho Cafe) was closed, so I had to change plans.

 They had interesting looking options such as a curry set, ramen, a macrobiotic meal set, and more.
-I ended up trying the vegan burger, which was absolutely delicious, and a chai latte to warm me a bit.
+I ended up trying the vegan burger, which was absolutely delicious, and a sesame chai latte to warm me up a bit.

-There were other things I wanted to try the sesame curry, but maybe I’ll save that one for the next time.
+I also wanted to try the sesame curry, but maybe I’ll save that one for the next time.

-To get to Vegan’s café you have to walk a little bit from the Inari station, but I liked it as I could see a little more of the life of Kyoto outside of the super touristic places.
+To get to Vegan’s café you have to walk a bit from the Inari station.
+I enjoyed this walk because I could see a little more of the life of Kyoto outside of the super touristic places.